The following list of regulations applies to all examinations held during the formal examination periods at the end of each academic term.

 - Students may not submit their examination booklets or leave the examination within the first 60 minutes.
 No student will be allowed entry to the examination room after 60 minutes into the examination.
 Students may not leave the examination room during the last 20 minutes of the exam.

-The following activities during tests and examinations are examples of behaviour that is unacceptable under Trent’s Academic Integrity policy.
-Students who engage in dishonest behaviours like these risk being charged with academic dishonesty.
+The following activities during tests and examinations are examples of behavior that is unacceptable under Trent’s Academic Integrity policy.
+Students who engage in dishonest behaviors like these risk being charged with academic dishonesty.

 - Communicating with another student during a test or examination